dungnguyenq/repos-insight/README.md

 - Currently Fuction in App:
-  - list commits week over week in latest 3 month
+  - list commits weekly in latest 3 months
-  - list commits week over week in latest 3 month
+  - list commits monthly in latest 3 months
-  - top 10 committer in latest 3 month
+  - top 10 committers in latest 3 months
-  - language break down
+  - language breakdown
-  - sync data to get latest data
+  - getting latest data by sync data

 - Function will be implement in the future: